Do You Have to Bleed Brakes After Changing Pads? 3 Simple Steps

 Though not the most effective, it is the simplest method when replacing brake pads or if you want to change the brake fluid.
 Simply find one of the bleed screws near the pads and unscrew them to let out the brake fluid.
 As you drain the cylinders, air bubbles will also come out.

-How Do You Bleed Brakes After Changing Pads?
+The 3 Steps on How to Bleed Brakes After Changing Pads

 Every brake line has a nipple located on the caliper.
 Calipers are found on the brake rotors and look like brackets with brake pads on either side.
 If your car has four rotors, then it has four calipers.